brightcove/brightcove-player-sdk-ios/README.md

 Note: Apple specifically put "preferred" in `preferredForwardBufferDuration` because you can set any value you want, but generally speaking the `AVPlayer` player will use it only as a guideline.
 Also keep in mind that setting it to zero returns full control of the buffer size to the `AVPlayer`.

-Using an AVPlayerViewController with a BCOVPlaybackController
+Using an AVPlayerViewController with a BCOVPlaybackController <a name="AVPlayerViewController"></a>
 =============================================================

 Overview